Miratembeng/MIraPat/README.md

-# MiraPat Jut started with Devops
+# Mira Just started with Devops
 She is progressing